thradams/cake/manual.md

 After calling `free`, the imaginary flag _"must free"_ is removed, and there is no warning at the end of the scope.

-When a declarator is returned or assigned, the _"must free"_ flag is transferred to the receiving declarator.
+When a declarator is returned or assigned ´= [[cake::move]]´, the _"must free"_ flag is transferred to the receiving declarator.
 If the return type of a function does not have the flag, the compiler shows a warning.

 The **[[cake::destroy]]** attribute can be used with structs.
 For example: